sgarnica1/wedding_xys/README.md

-# Pau & Kevin Wedding
+# Sam & Xime Wedding

-This is a web dev project for the wedding invitation for Pau & Kevin.
+This is a web dev project for the wedding invitation for Sam & Xime.